JoeyDP/Components/README.md

 ```

 `Comp.resolve()` will result in an empty list for the `components` variable, whereas calling `ParentComp.resolve()` will provide a list with two components of the following types: `[SubComp1, SubComp2]` to be filled into the `components` parameter.

+### Non-identifying parameters

+The default `__repr__` of `Components` calls the function `identifier` which shows the component name with its parameters between round braces.
+Additionally there is `name` and `full_identifier` to respectively only return the name or to recursively include subcomponent identifiers.

+However, some parameters should not be listed in the `__repr__` of an object.
+These can be indicated by prefixing them with an underscore (`_`) as if they were private/protected members.
+The parameter can then be provided using the name without underscore or with underscore.

 ## Technical Details